LIBBASE64(3) - Library Functions Manual

 The b64_encode() function reads the input string src up to srcsz bytes (which can be -1 to read until NUL character) and stores the result into argument dst.
 The function writes up to dstsz bytes at most (including the NUL terminator).

 The b64_decode() functions read the base64 encoded (or base64url encoded) input string src up to srcsz (which can be -1 to read until NUL character) and stores the decoded result into argument dst.
-Ths function writes up to dstsz bytes at most (including the NUL terminator).
-This function always append a NUL terminator so make sure to use the return value to get the real binary size if required.
+Ths function writes up to dstsz bytes at most.
+In contrast to b64_encode(), this function does not append a NUL character since the encoded data may be binary.
+Make sure to reserve one more byte and add it if needed.

 The functions b64_encode() and b64_decode() returns the number of bytes written into the dst argument (not including the NUL terminator) or (size_t)-1 on error.
 In that case errno is set to indicate the error.